taimax13/github_exercises/00_github_classroom.md

 Third, Github Classroom lets us easily keep track of your work.
 For each exercise and assignment, Github Classroom generates a repository for each student to store their work.
 ITC staff can see your repositories and know when and whether you've submitted code.
 This can help us identify students who are falling behing or speeding ahead!

-Fourth, GitHub Classroom makes it easy for us to review your code and provide you feedback.
-Using tools in the Classroom for receiving feedback will help you practice using GitHub tools generally.
+Fourth, GitHub Classroom makes it easy for us to review your code and provide feedback.
 For instance, for your individual assignments, we use GitHub Classroom's **Feedback** pull request to comment on your code.
 You can review our comments right there in the **Feedback** pull request in your GitHub Classroom repository.
 Be sure to implement the feedback and mark the feedback as completed.
+You should practice using these tools during the course.
+It will help you practice using GitHub pull requests, comments, and other communication tools for building team projects.

 ## [Where To Access Your Classroom Repositories](#where-to-access-your-classroom-repositories)
 ## [How To Create A Classroom Repository](#how-to-create-a-classroom-repository)